-Our next student showcase is March 22nd, 2020.
+Our next student showcase will be here in no time, and we anticipate several new performers rising up and pushing their comfort level (and manifesting an extraordinary life in doing so).
 Sure, it can be scary the first few times you get up in front of a crowd and perform but no one ever regrets doing it.
-The opportunity to perform will push you as an acrobat / pole artist as you work to link skills together and it is so rewarding because student showcases have incredibly supportive audiences made up of family and friends (applause, applause, applause).
+The opportunity to perform will push you as an aerialist / pole artist as you work to link skills together and it is so rewarding because student showcases have incredibly supportive audiences made up of family and friends (as Lady Gaga once said: "applause, applause, applause").

 One of the hardest part about performing is choosing a song.
-Therefore, I have some pointers for you as well as some other choreography strategies:
+Therefore, I have some pointers for you on this as well as some other choreography strategies:

 2. Consider tempo.

 Music with big crescendos and different tempos makes a more interesting piece and I find them easier to perform because the music queues me for my next trick.

 Alternatively, music with same beats per minutes can be choreographed in less time and with less practice since you don't need to worry about hitting a particular skill at a certain point in the song.